57blocks/Stellar-AutoAction/server/README.md

 Terraform
 1. VPC init with pub/pir subnets, and get the subnet ids.
 2. Security group init for ALB, Application, RDS and public access.
-3. Execution role for both Lambda and Scheduler:
+3. Execution roles:
    a.
-Basic execution role for Lambda: CloudWatch logs, log groups, put events.
+Execution role for Lambda: CloudWatch logs, log groups, log streams and put events.
    b.
-Execution role for Scheduler: The `Resource` should involve all the Lambdas in the account.
+Execution role for Scheduler: The `Resource` should involve **all** the Lambdas in the account.
+   c.
+Execution role for ECS task: ecr and log related.

 ## DB migration
 There is an initial version: `000000_init`, which aims at: